jasonsalas/go-streaming-media-server/README.md

 ### Encode your media file
-Navigate to the directory with a video or audio clip (I'm using an MP3 here) and encode it into HTTP Live Streaming chunks using the H.264 codec and the manifest:
+Navigate to the directory with a video or audio clip (I'm using an MP3 here) and encode it into HTTP Live Streaming chunks and a manifest using the H.264 codec:
 - `ffmpeg -i BachGavotteShort.mp3 -c:a libmp3lame -b:a 128k -map 0:0 -f segment -segment_time 10 -segment_list outputlist.m3u8 -segment_format mpegts output%03d.ts`